Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: numerical results and analysis

-The QCD sum rule explored the doubly charged states $[sd][\bar{u}\bar{c}]$ with the spin-parity of $0^+$, $0^-$ and $1^+$~\cite{agaev2017}.
-The states with $0^+$ and $1^+$ have masses of $2628^{+166}_{-153}$ MeV and $2826^{+134}_{-157}$ ~\cite{agaev2017}, respectively, which are consistent with the corresponding results in the present work within the error range.
+Using the QCD sum rules, the doubly charged states $[sd][\bar{u}\bar{c}]$ with the spin-parity of $0^+$, $0^-$ and $1^+$~ have been explored \cite{agaev2017}.
+The states with $0^+$ and $1^+$ have masses of $2628^{+166}_{-153}$ MeV and $2826^{+134}_{-157}$ MeV~\cite{agaev2017}, respectively, which are consistent with the corresponding results in the present work within the error range.
 The mass of the state with $0^-$ is $2719^{+144}_{-156}$ MeV~\cite{agaev2017}, which is much lower than that of the state in the present work.
-The QCD sum rule further researched the state $[sd][\bar{u}\bar{c}]$ with $1^-$ and gave a mass of $3515\pm125$ MeV~\cite{agaev20212}, which is much higher than the model prediction on the state.
+Using QCD sum rules, the state $[sd][\bar{u}\bar{c}]$ with $1^-$ have been investigated and gave a mass of $3515\pm125$ MeV~\cite{agaev20213}, which is much higher than the model prediction on the state.